Xellyelly/Lagos-Real-Estate-Rental-Listings-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/fbdca685-1f58-4846-8a62-bc09189a3984)
  ### Observation
 - Since P value 0.029026773881587146 is less than alpha 0.05
-- Reject Null Hypothesis that Duplex mean yearly price is less than or equal to apartment mean yearly price i.e Duplex mean yearly price is greater than apartment mean yearly price.
+- Reject Null Hypothesis that Duplex mean yearly price is less than or equal to apartment mean yearly price
+- Duplexes have significantly higher yearly rents than apartments,even when the number of bedrooms is equal, duplexes still attract higher prices likely due to larger space, private entrances, better amenities.
 ![image](https://github.com/user-attachments/assets/a2c4ab98-401d-4f9b-9727-41f4051d01c1)

 # Conclusion
 - This analysis shows that location and number of bedrooms significantly influence rental prices in Lagos.
 Properties in areas like Ikoyi and Victoria Island tend to command higher rents compared to other locations.
+- Apartments/flats are more common for lower bedroom counts 2-3, while duplexes dominate at 4-5 bedrooms.
-- Each additional bedroom leads to a substantial increase in rent—on average by about 50%.
+- Each additional bedroom leads to a substantial increase in rent—on average by about 19.5%.
 -  Among house types, duplexes are generally more expensive than apartments, likely due to having more rooms and larger spaces.
+-  Penthouses and maisonettes are considered luxury housing types
-However, the number of bedrooms often explains more of the price difference than the house type itself.
+- Statistical tests (ANOVA, regression, and Kruskal-Wallis) confirm that the number of bedrooms often explains more of the price difference than the house type itself.
-- Statistical tests (ANOVA, regression, and Kruskal-Wallis) confirm that:
-- Rent prices vary significantly by location and edroom count has a strong, positive effect on rent The final regression model explains over 50% of the variation in rental prices This data-driven insight can help renters, landlords, and investors make smarter decisions in the Lagos housing market.
+- Rent prices vary significantly by location and bedroom count has a strong positive effect on rent.
+- The final regression model explains over 50% of the variation in rental prices.
+This data-driven insight can help renters, landlords, and investors make smarter decisions in the Lagos housing market.